NWNR100051 Exercises in instrumental analytical chemistry

 Coumarin in Tonka Beans

-The quantification of the coumarin content in Tonka beans is highly relevant in food safety assessment.
+The quantification of the coumarin content in Tonka beans is important in food safety assessment.
 Learn how to synthesize an internal standard compound, which is subsequently used for the quantitative analysis.
 You will learn how to prepare the standard compound via instrument-assisted synthesis in a flow reactor.
-You will obtain results of structural analysis from NMR and FTIR methods and learn how to assess the quaality of you synthesis product.
+You will obtain results of structural analysis from NMR and FTIR methods and learn how to assess the quality of you synthesis product.
 Afterwards, you will analyse Tonka beans by high-performance liquid chromatography with a photodiode array detector.

 Determination of Measurement Uncertainty